Surrey Trained Bands: Spanish War

 The Armada Crisis in 1588 led to the mobilisation of the trained bands on 23 July, and eight Surrey companies were present at the camp at Tilbury where Queen Elizabeth gave her Tilbury speech on 9 August.
 Surrey furnished 1900 militiamen in total, of whom 1522 were trained (500 of these were stationed to defend the Isle of Wight).
 They were variously armed with calivers, muskets, corslets (pikemen's armour), longbows or bills, with the highest proportion of old-fashioned bows and bills among the untrained men.
 After the defeat of the Armada, the army was dispersed to its counties to avoid supply problems, but the men were to hold themselves in readiness.
 In the continuing war against Spain, the Surrey Trained Bands were called out to London in 1594 and to a new camp at Tilbury in 1596 (when they consisted of eight lancers, 39 light horsemen and 1000 footmen).

+The counties continued to provide contingents for foreign service after the defeat of the Armada.
+In 1592 Captain Taxley with 100 Surrey men served in the army led by Robert Devereux, 2nd Earl of Essex to aid King Henry IV of France against the Catholic League and the Spanish under the Duke of Parma.
+Four years later another strong Surrey contingent served under Essex at the Capture of Cádiz.
+In 1598 Surrey men served in a Home Counties forces sent to help suppress Tyrone's Rebellion in Ireland, and also served in Flanders against Parma.
+In total between 1585 and 1602, 85 Surrey men served in Ireland, 200 in France, and 550 in the Netherlands.

 The trained bands could also be called out to guard against civil disorder.
-The Surrey Trained Bands were camped outside London during the trial and execution of Robert Devereux, 2nd Earl of Essex.
+The Surrey Trained Bands were camped outside London during the trial and execution of the Earl of Essex.
 Similarly, the accession of King James I saw 100 Surrey trained bandsmen summoned to help guard the City of Westminster during the coronation.